Latest New York Giants Playoff Chances

-The Giants' playoff chances slid down to 19% after Week 3.
-More on the Giants' playoff picture is listed below:
+The Giants chances of making the playoffs stabilized at 3.85% after Week 12.
+More on the Giants playoff picture is listed below:

 Giants Week-by-Week Playoff Chances

 We will examine the New York Giants' playoff chances throughout the 2023 season.

 |After Week 2||21.3% chance|

 |After Week 5||6.25% chance|

 |After Week 6||4.76% chance|

 |After Week 11||3.85% chance|

 2023 New York Giants Schedule